bGraebener/PianoApp/README.md

 A MIDI message is created from the note value that was passed and a moderate velocity of 93 was set.
 That message is then send to the MIDI receiver.

 In a second step a new thread is created and that thread is put to sleep for one second.
-After the second of pausing a MIDI 'Note Off' message is send to the receiver to signal the virtual instrument that the key was released.
+After a second of pausing, a MIDI 'Note Off' message is send to the receiver to signal the virtual instrument that the key was released.

+All messages are send to the MIDI channel 1.

+### 2.2 The virtual Instrument
+For the application that receives the MIDI messages and plays the actual sounds, we used the free [__Virtual MIDI Piano Keyboard__](http://vmpk.sourceforge.net/) application to test the LEAP Motion MIDI controller application.

+In the MIDI settings the channel was set to 1.
+As the MIDI 'In Driver' the 'PianoApp' driver was selected.
+The MIDI 'Out Driver' was set to the 'Windows Wavetable Synth' driver.

+The application is not restricted to work with only this virtual instrument.
+Any virtual instrument application or VST plugin can be used to produce sound.
+The virtual instrument must listen on channel 1 and being able to recognise the 'PianoApp' MIDI driver.
+The application was also tested with the commercial application [__EzKeys__](https://www.toontrack.com/ezkeys-line/) and worked as expected.

-### 2.2 MIDI specific Issues
+### 2.3 MIDI specific Issues
 With the LEAP Motion controller there is no way of specifying when to stop playing a key, since there is no 'finger-released' event hook only a 'finger-tap' event.
 To signal the virtual instrument that a note has ended, a 'MIDI Note Off' message has to be send.